Help for Families in Trouble

 Having a significant, life-altering challenge in your family renders you separate from many of your peers.
 It can be like living in a parallel universe, fundamentally different from your expectations and dreams.
 Understanding and coming to terms with these unmet expectations is a key aspect of coping with – and indeed growing from – life’s curveballs.

 I can help both adult and teen members of families that are experiencing challenges, including:

 Most couples were not particularly trained in communication skills that lead to empathizing with the feelings of the person they love.
 This affects intimacy, contentment and sex.
-AACAST - the American Association of Couples and Sex Therapy at UCLA, where I trained, believes in providing both couples and sex therapy together.
+AACAST - the American Association of Couples and Sex Therapy at UCLA, where I trained and certified as a Couples and Sex Therapist, believes in providing both couples and sex therapy together.
 I can help couples navigate difficulties while becoming closer.

 Having a Child with Special Needs